knuthaug/blog.knuthaugen.no/web/_posts/2024-12-14-bringing-a-little-darkness-into-the-world.md

 ```
 {: class="full-bleed"}

 The default is dark mode, so the page is rendered with `class="dark"` on page load and then the logic for selecting the appropriate mode kicks in in a `DOMContentLoaded` callback.
-If you have a page that is clients-side rendered you can delay the rendering until the decision on which mode to use is clear, but since this blog is statically rendered, the default needs to be sane and the code to switch modes needs to be loaded early to avoid flickering.
+If you have a page that is clients-side rendered you can delay the rendering until the decision on which mode to use is clear, but since this blog is statically rendered, the default needs to be sane and the code to switch modes needs to be loaded early to avoid flickering when the selected theme is applied.

 <h3><a name="prefers">Enter prefers-color-scheme</a></h3>